benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - The nice thing about React, the JS UI lib, tying itself to JS instead of its own API is that as JS evolves it auto-evolves
-- You probably already noticed that we were using `class`es to creat our React components
+- You probably already noticed that we were using `class` keyword to create our React components
 - That's ES6 and it's become standard with React
-- This `Section` component simply does...
+- This `Section` component _[describe what it does]_
 - But we can take it and...

 /////